mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 Although regular HML is a powerful tool to specify properties over infinite systems, it is still not expressive enough to formulate so-called fairness properties*.
-These are properties that say things like `if the system is offered the possibility to perform an action infinitely often, then it will eventually perform this action'.
+These are properties that say things like *if the system is offered the possibility to perform an action infinitely often, then it will eventually perform this action*.

 Another way of extending HML to deal with infinite behaviour is to add a *least fixpoint operator*.
 This extension is called the *modal µ-calculus*, named after the least fixpoint operator `\mu`.
-The µ-calculus (we often leave out the `modal', as no confusion can arise) is famous for its expressivity, and infamous for its unintelligability.
+The µ-calculus (we often leave out the *modal*, as no confusion can arise) is famous for its expressivity, and infamous for its unintelligability.
 We will therefore first give the definition and the formal semantics, and then elaborate more informally on its use.